HenriquesLab/DL4MicEverywhere/docs/INSTALLATION.md

      width="80%"
      height="80%" />

-Then, you will need to create an account to be able to download the installation file:
+Then, you can create an account, or continue to download without an account, to be able to download the installation file:

 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/TCL_03.png"
      alt="Main window"